-Forgotten Texas: 15 Abandoned Places Nature Is Reclaiming
+Forgotten Texas: 12 Abandoned Places Nature Is Reclaiming

-Texas is home to a lot of ghost towns, and with forgotten towns comes boarded-up, overgrown, forgotten buildings, too.
+Texas is home to a lot of ghost towns, and with forgotten towns comes boarded-up, overgrown, abandoned places and buildings, too.
 These buildings once housed thriving businesses, homes, and attractions, but now we can only speculate about the memories made as nature devours the man-made structures.
 We may never know the stories of these decaying, mysterious buildings, but we can always visit them and wonder what went on inside the four walls of these oddly beautiful old places.
 Check these out:

 Are there any other forgotten or abandoned Texas places worth checking out?
 Leave your thoughts in the comments below!

 And if you want to go and explore the state in search of abandoned places, don’t forget your camera!
 Don’t have a camera?
 No problem!
 Check out this GoPro on REI.com.